Hypertoric category O: Introduction

 \begin{remark} This paper is a part of a larger program initiated by the authors, in which $\fM$ will be replaced by an equivariant symplectic resolution of an affine cone, and $U$ will be replaced by an algebra whose central quotients are quantizations of the algebra of functions on $\fM$ \cite{BLPWgco}.
 When two symplectic resolutions yield categories that are Koszul dual as in Parts (2) of Theorems \ref{first-intro-thm} and \ref{second-intro-thm}, we call those resolutions a {\bf symplectic dual pair}.
 Above we see that $T^*(G/B)$ is self-dual and $\fM(\PA)$ is dual to $\fM(\PA^!)$.
 Other conjectural examples of dual pairs include Hilbert schemes on ALE spaces, which we expect to be dual to certain moduli spaces of instantons on $\C^2$, and quiver varieties of simply laced Dynkin type, which we expect to be dual to resolutions of slices to certain subvarieties of the affine Grassmannian.
 We expect further examples to arise from physics as Higgs branches of the moduli space of vacua for mirror dual 3-dimensional $\mathcal{N}=4$ superconformal field theories, or as the Higgs and Coulomb branches of a single such theory.
 That hypertoric varieties occur in mirror dual theories was observed by Kapustin and Strassler in \cite{KS99}. \end{remark}

 {\em Acknowledgments:} The authors are grateful to the Mathematisches Forschungsinstitut Oberwolfach for its hospitality and excellent working conditions during the preparation of this paper.
-Thanks are also due to Gwyn Bellamy for pointing out the reference \cite{MvdB} and for helpful comments on a draft.
+Thanks are also due to Gwyn Bellamy for pointing out the reference \cite{MvdB} and for helpful comments on a draft, and to Carl Mautner and Ethan Kowalenko for pointing out a mistake in the proof of Lemma \ref{Akoszul}.